 - 1926.501(b)(4)(i) Workers on walking/working surfaces need protection from falling through holes (including skylights) more than six feet above lower levels by personal fall arrest systems, covers, or guardrail systems erected around such holes.

 It is interesting to note that in construction, there were a total of 25,294 total citations and $73,660,506 in total penalties with an average penalty of $2,912.
-What is the cost of non-compliance in 2019? **Page 222 of Federal Register
+What is the non-compliance cost in 2019? **Page 222 of Federal Register

 - Serious, Other-Than-Serious, and Posting Requirements Violations: Carries a maximum penalty of $13,260 per violation, up from $12,934 per violation in 2018.